SiliconLabs/wiseconnect/examples/snippets/wlan/multithread_sockets/readme.md

 #### UDP Tx Throughput

 To measure UDP Tx throughput, configure the SiWx91x as a UDP client and start a UDP server on the remote PC.
-To establish UDP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the below command from the installed folder's path in the command prompt.
+To establish UDP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the following command from the installed folder's path in the command prompt.

 The iPerf command to start the UDP server on the PC is: